FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 ### Setting up webhooks

-To propagate a message when a user action is taken to our sister news sites, you can set up a webhook.
+To propagate a message when a user action is taken to the sister news sites, you can set up a webhook.
 To do this, navigate to "Settings" then "Webhooks" and click the "Add" button.
-To simulate the endpoint of our sister news site that will consume the user action information, you will use [https://webhook.site](https://webhook.site).
-If you visit this page, it will generate a unique URL of the form `https://webhook.site/<YOUR_WEBHOOK_SITE_ID>`.
+To simulate the endpoint of the sister news site that will consume the user action information, you will use [https://requestbin.com](https://requestbin.com).
+If you create a request bin, it will generate a unique URL of the form `https://<YOUR_WEBHOOK_SITE_ID>.x.pipedream.net`.
 Copy this URL into the "URL" field.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-add-webhook.png" alt="Add Webhook" class="img-fluid" figure=false %}

 Scroll down and make sure that the `user.action` event is enabled.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-webhook-switch.png" alt="Webhook event switch" class="img-fluid" figure=false %}

-Then, select the "Tenants" tab and select your tenant.
-Alternatively, you can select "All tenants".

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-webhook-tenant.png" alt="Enable tenant on webhook page" class="img-fluid" figure=false %}

-Navigate to "Tenants", then "Your tenant", and select the "Webhooks" tab.
-Make sure that the webhook is enabled.
-If you selected "All tenants" on the webhook page, its checkbox will be disabled.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-tenants-webhooks.png" alt="Webhook enabled on tenants page" class="img-fluid" figure=false %}
+Navigate to the "Default" tenant and click on the "Edit" button.
 Scroll down and make sure the `user.action` event is enabled here too.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-tenants-switch.png" alt="Tenant event switch" class="img-fluid" figure=false %}